Kashif0540/Queryforge/Project.md

 QueryForge turns a database schema and a plain-English question into a SQL query — then actually runs that query against real data before showing it to you.

 Most LLM-based SQL generators stop at the model's output: you get a string of SQL and you're trusting it's correct.
 QueryForge doesn't stop there.
-After Groq (in JSON mode) generates the query, an explanation, and the tables it used, [sql.js](https://github.com/sql-js/sql.js) — SQLite compiled to WebAssembly — executes that exact SQL in your browser against the sample data you provide.
+After Groq (in JSON mode) generates the query, an explanation, and the tables it used, [sql.js](https://github.com/sql-js/sql.js) — SQLite compiled to WebAssembly, executes that exact SQL in your browser against the sample data you provide.
 If the query is wrong, you get a real error or an empty result set, not just plausible-looking text.

 That verification step is the core of this project.
 LLMs hallucinate column names, misjudge joins, and confidently produce syntax that doesn't run.
 QueryForge catches that before you copy a query into anything that matters.

-It is a single static site — HTML, CSS, and JavaScript, no backend, no build step, no framework — designed to run as-is on a Hugging Face **Static** Space or any plain file server.
+It is a single static site HTML, CSS, and JavaScript, no backend, no build step, no framework — designed to run as-is on a Hugging Face **Static** Space or any plain file server.

 ---